klivvi/klivvi.github.io/README.md

 ```
 main branch (my personal site)
 ├── index.html          # My portfolio with personal info
-└── src/                # Images and assets
+├── src/                # Images and assets
+└── template            # Folder for template website (so you can see it online as an actual website)

 template branch (for you!)
 ├── template.html       # Clean version ready to customize